puavous/synti2/synti2/doc/spinoff_1k/instanssi16_mindfulness/README.txt

   synth code...

 - Oops, and there was some syntactically unnecessary parentheses in the shader.
-Removed for a couple of bytes.
+Removed those.
+One byte shorter.

+- Changed the shader algorithm just a bit.
+I doubt that anyone will notice the difference in graphics :).
+One byte shorter.